indelible-software/docker-caddy/README.md

   [Podman](https://podman.io/))

-## Environment variables
+## Let's Encrypt Subscriber Agreement

-- `ACME_AGREE`: Must be set to `"true"` to indicate that you agree to the Let's Encrypt Subscriber Agreement.
+The default configuration does not accept the agreement.
+To do so, set the container `CMD` to `-agree` to pass the argument to caddy.

 ## Ports